gtolle/stripe-iiftoqbo/README.md

 * Payouts to Third Parties
 * Stripe Connect Fees Collected
 * Stripe Connect Fees Refunded
-* … and Stripe Transaction Fees, of course :)
+* Stripe Transaction Fees

-But now our 2013 taxes are done!

-I used the Stripe export to come up with our top-line revenue (from credit card payments), and our cost of goods sold (since we're a marketplace, that's payouts to vendors and stripe fees).
-And all the transfers to our checking account tallied with transfers into our checking account (as seen by our bank).
+You can use the Stripe data to come up with top-line revenue numbers (from credit card payments) and cost of goods sold if you're a marketplace with payouts.
+You can also double-check that all the transfers from Strip tally with transfers into your bank account.

 ## Usage